linz/topo-workflows/workflows/basemaps/README.md

 ## Workflow Description

-This workflow to used for find out which COGs intersect with a 1:50k tile in order to build ECWs for Topo50 map sheet.
+This workflow is used to for find out which COGs intersect with a 1:50k tile in order to build ECWs for Topo50 map sheet.

 ## Workflow Description